The Untold Truth Of Danny Masterson's Wife, Bijou Phillips

 Bijou Phillips allegedly strangled a co-star

-Daniel Franzese is not the only one to have accused Bijou Phillips of physical abuse.
+Daniel Franzese is not the only co-star to have accused Bijou Phillips of physical abuse.
 In 2017, shortly after Franzese made his allegations public, actor Heather Matarazzo, with whom Phillips worked alongside for the 2007 movie, "Hostel: Part II," revealed that she had been pushed up against a wall, choked, and threatened by Phillips at a pre-production party shortly before filming for the movie began.

-"She had thrown me up against a wall and put her hands around my neck ... and choked me for a good 15, 20 seconds," Matarazzo told Franzese in an episode of her podcast, Shut Up and Listen.
+"She had thrown me up against a wall and put her hands around my neck ... and choked me for a good 15, 20 seconds," Matarazzo told Franzese in an episode of her podcast, "Shut Up and Listen."
 "I mean, I've experienced some horrifying moments in my life, and I count that to be one of them."
-Matarazzo said that since she had been sober for a around year, she did not drink at the party, nor did she take any pills for jet lag.
+Matarazzo said she had been sober for around a year and did not drink at the party or take any pills for jet lag.
 This led Phillips to attack her, during which she allegedly said, "I'm going to make sure that you relapse on this film."
-Matarazzo did not end up relapsing, nor, like Franzese, did she tell the producers of the incident, for fear of any potential repercussions.
+Matarazzo did not end up relapsing nor, like Franzese, did she tell the producers of the incident for fear of any potential repercussions.

 Bijou Phillips has defended her husband and father amid rape accusations